Myster-Ts-RPGs/Thellade-World/01 Campaign/01 World/08 Points of Interest/04 Temple or Shrine/Aurion/Auric Sanctum.md

 ## Overview

 A radiant domed temple that crowns the highest rise of [[Sunfire Heights]], the **Auric Sanctum** gleams with golden inlays and sunstone mosaics.
-It is devoted to the worship of [[Aurion]], _The Dawnbringer_, god of light, healing, and redemption.
+It is devoted to the worship of [[01 Campaign/03 Entities/01 Deities/Aurion]], _The Dawnbringer_, god of light, healing, and redemption.
 Morning services bathe the sanctum in refracted light, seen as symbolic rebirths by devotees.
 The temple also serves as a training ground for sun-clerics and redemption paladins.

 ## Keyed Locations